Housing Allowance

 When do renting’s protections outweigh buying’s benefits?

 Short, uncertain tours and volatile markets often tilt to renting.
-A military clause eases early termination for PCS orders, and predictable expenses help you bank cash for future down payments.
-DOJ: Servicemembers (SCRA).
+A Military clause eases early termination for PCS orders, and predictable expenses help you bank cash for future down payments.
+Justice — Servicemembers.

 - Renting caps surprise costs—you won’t fund a new AC unit mid-tour—and simplifies budget planning when you’re learning a new area or schedule.